joonghyung/node-red-buildpack/README.md

 ![php-buildpack.png](php-buildpack.png)

 ### Deployment of Node-RED flow file using Node-RED buildpack
  Node-RED buildpack realizes common style of application development.
 After developer creates flow on local Node-RED environment, they can deploy it into Cloud Foundry.
 In detail, cf push command send only flow file.
 After that, Cloud Foundry builds Node-RED instance from the flow file using Node-RED buildpack.
-Node-RED buildpack will be useful for scaling instances and understanding Cloud Foundry.
+Node-RED buildpack will be useful for Blue-green deployment and scaling instances.

 ![node-red-buildpack.png](node-red-buildpack.png)